TwilioDevEd/warm-transfer-servlets/README.md

 1. Configure Twilio to call your webhooks

    You will also need to configure Twilio to call your application when calls are received on your `TWILIO_NUMBER`.
-The voice url should look something like this:
+The voice URL should look something like this:

    ```
     http://9a159ccf.ngrok.io/conference/connect/client